Josh Lowe Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 10 K/9, the first-best in MLB.
+- The 10 strikeouts per nine innings put together by the White Sox pitching staff leads MLB.

-- The White Sox's 5.62 team ERA ranks 29th among all MLB pitching staffs.
+- The White Sox have the 29th-ranked team ERA across all MLB pitching staffs (5.65).

-- Cease (2-0 with a 2.73 ERA and 34 strikeouts in 26 1/3 innings pitched) makes the start for the White Sox, his sixth of the season.
+- Lynn (0-3 with a 7.52 ERA and 32 strikeouts in 26 1/3 innings pitched) makes the start for the White Sox, his sixth of the season.

-- His last time out came on Saturday against the Tampa Bay Rays, when the right-hander went four innings, surrendering three earned runs while allowing six hits.
+- His last appearance was on Monday against the Toronto Blue Jays, when the righty went five innings, surrendering four earned runs while giving up five hits.

+- In five games this season, the 35-year-old has an ERA of 7.52, with 10.9 strikeouts per nine innings.
+Opponents are hitting .309 against him.

 © 2023 Data Skrive.
 All rights reserved.